Let us show you how you can get 25% more deliveries daily

 A last mile delivery software must be able to drastically increase visibility into delivery processes, irrespective of deliveries being carried out by in-house personnel or third parties.
 It should have built-in capabilities to live-track orders right from the beginning.

 For instance, if you manage a delivery fleet, a last mile delivery software should be able to tell you when was an order placed, who placed it, the customer’s location, who will deliver it, when was the order picked up, the current location of the order, exact ETA and if it was successfully delivered.
-Such software should provide the same level of transparency and live tracking capabilities to the customer as well, right from when she places an order
+Such software should provide the same level of transparency and live tracking capabilities to the customer as well, right from when she places an order till she receives it.

 If you are building interfaces for a ‘desktop or a laptop-type environment’ first, and then optimizing the same for mobile, we have news for you.
 That process is obsolete!